EccTM/ecctm.github.io/_projects/2021-08-08-project-noodles.md

 - simple logo buttons for each shortcut
 - shortcut names appear via tooltip on hover
 - swappable light and dark themes (that are remembered per-device)

-## Possible Improvements

-Seeing as I threw it together for my own use, the shortcuts are currently hard-coded into the project's `index.html` file.
-I'd like to expand on it and read the shortcuts in from a json file.